The Tale of Silyan: Production

 Concordia Studio financed the film, with Davis Guggenheim and Laurene Powell Jobs among the executive producers.

 Release

 The Tale of Silyan had its world premiere at the 82nd Venice International Film Festival on August 29, 2025.
 The film was announced as Best Film in the Cinema and Arts Award competition.
 It was also screened at the 2025 Toronto International Film Festival on September 10, 2025.

+In September 2025, the film was selected as the Macedonian entry for the Best International Feature Film at the 98th Academy Awards.
+The film premiered in North Macedonia on September 22, 2025.

 In September 2025, National Geographic Documentary Films acquired worldwide distribution rights to the documentary, planning to release it theatrically and then on Disney+ following a festival run.
-The trailer and official poster for the film were released on October 30, 2025 exclusively by Indiewire, praising the film as "hands-down the year’s most beautiful documentary," and announcing the US theatrical release date as November 28, 2025, as well as release dates in several other countries.

-The film premiered in North Macedonia on 22 September 2025.
+The trailer and official poster for the film were released on October 30, 2025.
+In October 2025, Picturehouse was announced as the film's North American theatrical distributor, with Dogwoof distributing internationally.
+The film was theatrically released in the United States on November 28, 2025.
+It was broadcast on National Geographic on January 8, 2026, and was available on Disney+ and Hulu on January 9, 2026.

+Reception

+On the review aggregator website Rotten Tomatoes, the film has a 97% rating based on 39 reviews.